Condensation Completion and Defects in 2+1D Topological Orders: Introduction

 \section{Introduction}

 Understanding different types of phases and phase transitions is a fundamental inquiry in the field of condensed matter physics.
 For a considerable time, it was widely believed that the Landau-Ginzburg theory of spontaneous symmetry breaking provided a universal framework to describe all kinds of phases and phase transitions.
-However, in recent decades, many unconventional topologically ordered phases beyond Landau's paradigm are discovered and have gained substantial attentions.
-There are various approaches to study such new phases.
-From microscopic point of view, people write down many exactly solvable lattice models~\cite{KITAEV20032,Levin_2005,KITAEV20062,Levin_2012,Hu_2013,Heinrich_2016,green2023enriched}, construct the ground state wave functions or partition functions~\cite{Chen_2013,Wang_2018,Wang_2020} and use many numerical methods~\cite{Pollmann_2012, Chen_2011,Jiang_2012,Bauer_2013} to study the exotic properties and classifications of these phases.
-From macroscopic point of view, people study the observables of the phases in the thermodynamic and long wave length limit, it turns out that those observables have rather rich algebraic structure and may be described by (higher) category theory~\cite{Kitaev_2012,Lan_2016,Barkeshli_2019, gaiotto2019condensations, Kong_2020, Kong2020DefectsIT, Kong_2022,lan2023gauging}.
+However, in recent decades, many unconventional topologically ordered phases beyond Landau's paradigm have been discovered and have gained substantial attention.
+There are various approaches to studying these new phases.
+From a microscopic point of view, people write down many exactly solvable lattice models~\cite{KITAEV20032,Levin_2005,KITAEV20062,Levin_2012,Hu_2013,Heinrich_2016,green2023enriched}, construct the ground state wave functions or partition functions~\cite{Chen_2013,Wang_2018,Wang_2020} and use many numerical methods~\cite{Chen_2011, Schuch_2011, Pollmann_2012, Jiang_2012,Bauer_2013} to study the exotic properties and classifications of these phases.
+From a macroscopic point of view, people study the observables of the phases in the thermodynamic and long wavelength limit, it turns out that those observables have rather rich algebraic structure and may be described by (higher) category theory~\cite{Kitaev_2012,Lan_2016,Barkeshli_2019, gaiotto2019condensations,Kong_2020,Kong2020DefectsIT,Kong_2022,PhysRevB.105.235143,aasen2022characterizationclassificationfermionicsymmetry, Johnson_Freyd_2022, Lan2023CategoryOS}.